techidaily/site-fox-helps/source/_posts/a-comprehensive-manual-on-motion-detection-systems.md

 ### Guidance With Steps

-Before starting to create Hand Tracking, you need to install the [Pycharm IDE](https://www.jetbrains.com/pycharm/download/#section=windows)app on your PC.
+Before starting to create Hand Tracking, you need to install the [Pycharm IDE](https://www.jetbrains.com/pycharm/download/#section=windows) app on your PC.
 Once installed, launch it and follow these instructions step-by-step:

 **Install OpenCV and MediaPipe**